-9.1 A certificate, diploma or degree will be issued to a student who meets the requirements for obtaining such a qualification.
-A qualification means a formal recognition and certification of learning achieve- ments awarded by an accredited provider.
-It also signifies and formally certifies the demonstrated achievement by a student of a planned and purposeful combination of learning outcomes at a specified level of performance.
-9.2 Certificates, diplomas and degrees will only be conferred on the official dates of the University's graduation ceremonies.
-Candidates who cannot attend these graduation ceremonies may request that their certificates be collected or posted after the ceremony date.
-9.3 Original qualification certificates will not be reissued to students in cases where the original documents have been lost, damaged or destroyed.
-Only an applicable duplicate qualification statement will be issued.
-9.4 Qualifications are conferred cum laude in the following cases: (i) A student passes all the set subjects in the first examination.
-A student may not fail an exami- nation in any subject or module at any level during the course of his or her studies in respect of a qualification.
-An aegrotat or special examination is also seen as a first examination if it is the student's first attempt to pass the subject. (ii) A student passes a qualification with the option of subjects with an average of at least 75% for all required subjects, as well as an average of at least 75% for the required subjects at exit level. (iii) In respect of a qualification with the option of a dissertation, e.g. a Magister Technologiae, a student obtains a final mark of at least 75% for the dissertation. (iv) In respect of an option with subjects and a mini-dissertation, e.g. a Magister Technologiae, a student obtains an average mark of at least 75% for all the required subjects, as well as an average final mark of at least 75% for the mini-dissertation.
-9.5 A Doctor Technologiae is not awarded with distinction.
-A student's results are published as "pass" or "fail".
-9.6 A certificate, diploma, degree, examination result or academic report issued erroneously by the University is not valid and must be returned to the University.
-9.7 Any person who forges a certificate, diploma, degree or statement issued by the University, or submits any forged documents to the University, is guilty of misconduct.
-9.8 Only the Registrar may issue a statement confirming that a student meets all the requirements of a certificate, diploma or degree.
-9.9 A candidate will be entitled to all the privileges associated with the qualification only after it has been officially awarded at a graduation ceremony of the University.
-9.10 A qualification certificate will be issued only in the names and surname of the student as indicated on the applicable admission documentation pertaining to the qualification awarded.
-9.11 Students who have satisfied all academic requirements for the issuing of a qualification, but whose accounts have not been settled by the required dates or who have not paid the replacement fee (see rule 26.4.3.3), will not be invited to a graduation ceremony.
-The qualification will not be conferred in such cases and neither a statement of completion of the qualification, nor an academic record will be issued until all outstanding accounts are settled in full.
-9.12 Closing date for Graduation Ceremonies from 9 to 27 May 2011 will be: 28 February 9.13 Closing date for Graduation Ceremonies from 20 to 22 September 2011 will be: 5 August
+- (i) If a student passes all the set subjects in the first examination.
+A student may not fail an examination in any subject or module at any level in the course of his or her studies in respect of a qualification.
+An aegrotat or special examination is also seen as a first examination if it is the student's first attempt to pass the subject. - (ii) If a student passes a qualification with the option of subjects with an average of at least 75% for all required subjects, as well as an average of at least 75% for the required subjects at exit level. - (iii) If, in respect of a qualification with the option of a dissertation, such as a Magister Technologiae, a student obtains a final mark of at least 75% for the dissertation. - (iv) If, in respect of an option with subjects and a mini-dissertation, such as. a Magister Technologiae, a student obtains an average mark of at least 75% for all the required subjects, as well as an average final mark of at least 75% for the mini-dissertation. - 9.5 A Doctor Technologiae is not awarded with distinction.
+A student's results are published as "pass" or "fail". - 9.6 A certificate, diploma, degree, examination result or academic report issued erroneously by the University is not valid and must be returned to the University. - 9.7 Any person who forges a certificate, diploma, degree or statement issued by the University, or submits any forged documents to the University, is quilty of misconduct. - 9.8 Only the Registrar may issue a statement confirming that a student meets all the requirements of a certificate, diploma or degree. - 9.9 A candidate will be entitled to all the privileges associated with the qualification only after it has been officially awarded at a graduation ceremony of the University. - 9.10 A qualification certificate will be issued only in the name(s) and surname of the student as indicated on the admission documentation pertaining to the qualification awarded. - 9.11 Students who have satisfied all academic requirements for the issuing of a qualification, but whose accounts have not been settled by the required dates or who have not paid the replacement fee (see rule 26.4.3.3), will not be invited to a graduation ceremony.
+The qualification will not be conferred in such cases and neither a statement of completion of the qualification, nor an academic record will be issued until all outstanding accounts are settled in full. - 9.12.1 Closing date for graduation ceremonies from 9 to 27 May 2011: 28 February. - 9.12.2 Closing date for graduation ceremonies from 20 to 22 September: 5 August.